NYC Mayor Eric Adams speaks highly of Donald Trump — unlike some other Democrats

 "Now more than ever, we need a mayor that's willing to out-trump Trump, a mayor that's willing to stand up and fight for the values and principles of this city and this country," Adams said.
 "A person who's not only tall in stature but a giant among those little midgets that are going to hold the city back."
 He also said Trump traffics in "idiot behavior" and "buffoonery" and his supporters have "hateful thinking and mindsets."

-On Monday, Trump said he’d consider pardoning Adams because he’d been treated "really unfairly," suggesting that Adams was indicted — charged with trading luxury travel for political donations and municipal favors — because Adams had been critical of Biden’s porous border security that had drawn over 220,000 migrants to New York City.
+Earlier this month, Trump said he’d consider pardoning Adams because he’d been treated "really unfairly," suggesting that Adams was indicted — charged with trading luxury travel for political donations and municipal favors — because Adams had been critical of Biden's handling of the border, which had drawn over 220,000 migrants to New York City.

-And Adams’ reaction is in contrast with his immediate predecessor, Bill de Blasio, who like Adams held a postelection news conference, when Trump won the first time.
-Except de Blasio’s promised: "we’re going to fight."
+And Adams’ reaction is in contrast with his immediate predecessor, Bill de Blasio, who like Adams last month held a postelection news conference in 2016, when Trump won the first time.
+Except de Blasio promised: "we’re going to fight."

 Then again, Adams has always leaned more to the right than de Blasio.
-An ex-cop, Adams once starred in a video teaching parents how to search their kids’ bedrooms for drugs and weapons, scolded kids not to let their pants sag, and, in 1995, switched political parties to become a Republican, from the Democrats, before returning to the Democratic Party in 2002.
+In 1995, Adams switched political parties to become a Republican before returning to the Democratic Party in 2002.

 And he hasn’t ruled out switching back to the Republicans, saying, "The party that’s the most important for me is the American party.
 I’m a part of the American party.
 I love this country.
 This is the home of the free, the land of the brave."

-When he ran for mayor, he promised law and order and has been more aggressive in routing homeless people from public spaces.
+When Adams ran for mayor, he promised law and order and has been more aggressive in routing homeless people from public spaces.

 At his postelection news conference, Adams promised that "this city will always stand up for the rights of women, our immigrant brothers and sisters, our LGBTQ+ communities and millions of others."
 He has declined to provide details.